 (Hint, the most important factor is not the one everyone expects.)
 It also looks at what is needed to get virality to work, and how to create and optimize viral marketing campaigns or viral products.
 This was a slide deck presented at the Inbound Marketing Summit, Boston, Sept 2011.
 Suitable for marketers or for product designers.
-Further Resources The Science behind Viral Marketing
+Further Resources.
+Lessons from Leaders: How JBoss did it.
 JBoss was an Open Source company providing free middleware software to it’s customers.

 By the end of 2003, JBoss had been downloaded 5 million times, and the company was doing about $1m a year in revenues, selling training, documentation and consulting.
 Around that time, Bob Bickel joined the company, and initiated a process to raise venture capital.
-Lessons from Leaders: How JBoss did it
+Multi-axis Pricing: a key tool for increasing SaaS revenue.
 Scalable pricing is a powerful tool to grow revenue in a SaaS or software business.

 It allows you to capture more of the revenue that your customers are willing to pay, without putting off smaller customers that are not able to pay high prices.
 It also provides a great way to continue to grow revenue from your existing customers.
+No, Your Job Is NOT To Create The Flashiest Product Possible.
 Building a great user-experience means creating a flashy, impressive product, right?

 Kevin Kearney, co-founder of experience design and strategy company Hard Candy Shell, says NO. "Most people think they should come up with an idea, then work on features, then create a product," says Kearney.
-No, Your Job Is NOT To Create The Flashiest Product Possible